 I’m an advocate for working within a budget.
 I used to be on a really tight budget but I gave up a few of my other crafts in the last few years and put all my spare cash to this one fantastic obsession with glass.
-(I’d also prefer to spend money on glass than on clothing, so there is that too.
-I’ve always made beads for my own finished jewellery designs which I’ve then sold either on commission through galleries and stores or directly to customers.
+I’d also prefer to spend money on glass than on clothing, so there is that too.
+I’ve always made beads for my own finished jewellery designs, which I’ve then sold either on commission through galleries and stores or directly to customers.
 I rarely sold my beads on their own.
 However life changed after giving birth in 2018 and in 2019 I began selling my individual beads.
-I absolutely hate taking photos because I’m an awful photographer, which is also another reason why I don’t have a lot of photos of my beads.
+I absolutely hate taking photos because I’m an awful photographer, which is also another reason why I don’t have a lot of photos of my older beads.
 I’m slowly getting better at digital photography (because I have to) and I have a better catalogue of what I have made now.

 I have a fairly good collection of tools, presses and glass from a number of different suppliers.
 I suppose after twelve years I would have a little bit of a collection going.
 I’m always buying second-hand bits and pieces and like to experiment with making my own tools from found objects.
 I’m a hoarder of glass and tools.
 I rarely sell something even if I don’t like it, I make that admission sincerely.

 I love my studio space and I worked hard for it.
 It took a solid six months of gentle haranguing to convince the owners to rent me that room (they were worried I’d burn the place down).
 It took a really long time to save up for a hotter torch and a decent kiln, because I was adamant my bead making should pay for itself.
 I put a lot of planning into this studio to get it “just right” for me because I didn’t want to repeat the mistakes I made with my first studio.